Human-Centered Healthcare Movement — Privacy Policy

 Stories may include sensitive health or mental-health experiences.

-While you are free to share your perspective, please avoid including identifiers or details that could expose others.
+While contributors are free to share their perspectives, we ask that they avoid including identifiers or details that could expose others.

 If writing your story causes distress, consider pausing or seeking support from a qualified professional or crisis service.

-The Movement is not a health-care provider, and participation is voluntary.
+The Movement is not a health-care provider, and participation is entirely voluntary.

 9. Your Rights Under PIPA